TileDB-Inc/TileDB/doc/source/tutorials/concurrency-consistency.rst

 flushes*.

-The key-value store has an additional feature as compared to arrays: you can both read and write to the same key-value object (e.g., ``Map`` in C++).
+The key-value store has an additional feature as compared to arrays: you can both read and write to the same key-value object.
 This is still *experimental* and should be used with caution.
 What complicates things here is flushing.
-If you write items to a ``Map`` object, you will also be able to read them form that object until *before* a flush.
-After the ``Map`` object flushes the buffered items, you need to *reopen* it (as explained above for arrays) in order for these items to become visible again.
+If you write items to a key-value store, you will also be able to read them form that object until *before* a flush.
+After the buffered items are flushed, you need to *reopen* it (as explained above for arrays) in order for these items to become visible again.

-In general, for simplicity, we suggest you use the key-value store objects as you do with array objects; create a different ``Map`` object for writes and a different one for reads, and then you can safely perform reads and writes concurrently similarly to arrays (always having the consistency issues we discussed above in mind).
+In general, for simplicity, we suggest you use the key-value store objects as you do with array objects, i.e., separate reads and writes to different key-value store objects.
+Then you can safely perform reads and writes concurrently similarly to arrays (always having the consistency issues we discussed above in mind).